chris-fellows/cf-monitor/README.md

 Runs silently on specific machines and performs checking of items being monitored.
 It communicates with Monitor Agent Manager via TCP.
 Monitor Agent will get all data & files (E.g. PowerShell & SQL scripts) from Agent Manager.

+Each Monitor Agent regularly sends a heartbeat to indicate that it is healthy.

 Monitor Agent Manager
 ---------------------
 Runs silently on single machine and controls agents via TCP connection.
 It will execute any actions as a result of items being checks.
 E.g. Send an email.

+Each Monitor Agent Manager regularly sends a heartbeat to indicate that it is healthy.

 Monitor Items
 -------------